Pork Carnitas Recipe (Authentic, Simple Method)

-It’s basically crispy, savory chunks of tender pork.
-They are particularly great for filling tacos and burritos.
+If you’re not familiar with carnitas, they are crispy, savory chunks of tender pork, and they are particularly great for filling tacos and burritos.

 How to Make Carnitas: